 To do so, navigate to Settings > General > About.
 You’ll see the version number to the right of the “Version” entry on the About page.
-In the screenshot below, we have iOS 11.3.1 installed on our iPhone.
+In the screenshot below, we have iOS 15.0 installed on our iPhone.

-To start an update, head to Settings > General > Software Update.
+To start an update, open the Settings app and then head to General > Software Update.
 Your device will immediately check for an updated operating system.
 If an update is available, you can download and install it whenever you want.
-If no updates are available for your device, you’ll see a “Your software is up to date” message instead.
+Just tap the “Download and Install” option at the bottom of the screen to install it.

 You can also use iTunes to update an iPhone, iPad, or iPod touch.

-- iPod touch: iPod touch (6th generation)
+- iPod touch: iPod touch (7th generation)